Cost

 pie showData

-title Marginal cost of one execution
+title Marginal cost of one test-running execution

 "Container compute (vCPU-s + memory)" : 95

-"R2 + D1 + Worker CPU" : 5Worked estimate — small team
+"R2 + D1 + Worker CPU" : 5The model-calling review path — model inference, not container compute

 | Line item | Estimate |